miguelfermin/acme/README.md

 # acme
 Acme Corp is a fictional company that has been selling insurance products for over 30 years.
-However, Acme hasn't keep up with technology and still sells its products manually - over the phone, in person, by mail, etc.
+However, Acme hasn't kept up with technology and still sells its products manually - over the phone, in person, by mail, etc.

 This repository is going to track Acme's ambitions to transform itself into a digital power house.
 This will consist of the following [Projects](##Technologies):